-On August 2, 2016, the board of directors of the Company authorized a share repurchase program of up to \$300.0 million of our common stock, effective August 5, 2016.
+(1) On August 2, 2016, the board of directors of the Company authorized a share repurchase program of up to \$300 million of our common stock, effective August 5, 2016.
 The share repurchase program, which has no expiration date, replaced the prior February 4, 2015 authorization.
+The share repurchases during the three months ended December 31, 2017 were purchased in November 2017 in a single block trade in connection with an underwritten secondary offering.
 All repurchased shares have been retired.